 - The trolleys come in different colours so you can match them with your decor.

-Since I posted a picture of our book cart on Instagram, lots of people have asked me where I bought it.
+Since I posted a picture of our book trolley on Bookstagram, lots of people have asked me where I bought it.
 We originally thought we’d order an Ikea model but found a cheaper option on eBay.
 See here for the book cart that we have (we chose blue which is basically turquoise).
 This only seems to ship to UK customers so I found a US equivalent here.
-So far, our trolley seems to be quite sturdy but it’s always wise toto che out reviews before buying as we can’t vouch for ongoing standards.
+So far, our trolley seems to be quite sturdy but it’s always wise to check out reviews before buying as we can’t vouch for ongoing standards.

 If you have a bed with a wide bedhead then this can provide another creative way to display your books (with a health & safety caveat!).
 The beauty of this – as with all these solutions is that you can change your aesthetic easily by swapping spines.
 Modern and Shaker style beds are the best for this but you can buy or make bespoke shelving to suit your room.
-The other advantage of this method is that you’ll have all your books lined up for bedtime reading.
+The other advantage of this method is that you’ll have your very own bed library ready for bedtime reading.

 In this arrangement we’ve chosen to stack the books horizontally rather than vertically as this makes for more stability.
 It also allows you to vary your heights.
 For an extra touch, mix and match your spines with cards and prints.